liamhv31/Projects/Wireshark/Wireshark-Traffic-Analysis.md

 <img width="407" height="173" alt="image" src="https://github.com/user-attachments/assets/9110f156-d140-4e3a-8520-53bea9fee2b3" />

 The adversary tried to be sneaky and make this look like a natural user-agent, but Grammarly wasn't installed on their system.
+This still isn't the right answer.
+We need one more.
+This last one took me quite some time to find

 ### Question 2 - What is the packet number with a subtle spelling difference in the user agent field?